 Beaumont Unified Counselors provide services that assist in the development of the whole student in the domains of academic, career and personal/social-emotional development.
-In so doing, counselors function in a number of different capacities when providing services including:
+In doing so, counselors function in a number of different capacities when providing services including:

-- Counselor: The counselod provides a broad range of opportunities for problem solving and skill development to assist students in setting realistic goals.
+- Counselor: The counselor provides a broad range of opportunities for problem solving and skill development to assist students in setting realistic goals.

-- Consultant and Collaborator: The counselor as provides guidance, informtion ane resoources to staff, parents and other community members, as well as collaborates with all stakeholders to enhance student achievement.
+Consultant and Collaborator: The counselor provides guidance, information and resources to staff, parents and other community members, as well as collaborates with all stakeholders to enhance student achievement.